omnifaces/oyena/rest/README.md

 # OmniFaces Oyena REST

-The OmniFaces Oyena REST module delivers you with an REST framework that you can use with Eclipse Mojarra.
+The OmniFaces Oyena REST module delivers you with an REST framework that you can use with Eclipse Mojarra or Apache MyFaces.

 ## Prerequisites

-Your project should already be configured to use Eclipse Mojarra.
+Your project should already be configured to use Eclipse Mojarra or Apache MyFaces.

 ## Configuration

-To use it in your web application you will need to do the following:
+To use it in your web application you will need to add the following Maven

-1. Add the Maven dependency
-4. Add a Servlet mapping for the Oyena REST Servlet

-### Add the Maven dependency

-Add the following Maven dependency:
+dependency:

 ```xml
     <dependency>